 - Therapeutic massage

 Surgical treatments for spinal stenosis

-If your spinal stenosis symptoms are not relieved by nonsurgical treatments after several weeks or months, your physician may recommend spine surgery.
+If your spinal stenosis symptoms are not relieved by nonsurgical treatments after being thoroughly explored, your doctor may recommend spine surgery.

 Spine surgery can be used to help decompress the pinched nerve that is causing your pain.
 However, all surgery options come with potential risks and benefits.
-Open spine surgery is a highly invasive procedure that is typically associated with a long and difficult recovery period.
+For example, traditional open spine surgery is a highly invasive procedure that is typically associated with overnight hospitalization and a long and potentially difficult recovery period.

-However, there are options for minimally invasive spine surgery — a safer and effective alternative to traditional open spine surgery.
-A minimally invasive procedure is performed on an outpatient basis with muscle-sparing techniques and a smaller incision, allowing patients to experience a shorter recovery time^ and lower risk of complication.
+However, there are options for minimally invasive spine surgery, including the procedures at Laser Spine Institute which are a safer and effective alternative to traditional open neck or back surgery.^ Our procedures are performed on an outpatient basis with muscle-sparing techniques and a smaller incision, allowing for a streamlined outpatient experience.